aleshaleksey/fansys23/skills.md

 ___
 #### Fly

 I don't know whether we even need this as a skill.
-It is done as part of an entity's or vehicle's movement.
+It is done as part of an entity's or vehicle's movement. **NB**: Thi skill does not grant a fly speed.

 - **Maintain control** of one's trajectory in unfavourable conditions.
-  - Threshold = 5 + [1 per 10mph] of wind speed.
+  - Threshold = 6 + [1 per 10mph] of wind speed.
   - Small entities start making rolls at 30mph.
 This increases by +10mph for each size category above "small", and flight category above "average".
 - **Regain control** when falling.
-  - Threshold = 10 + [turns falling or out of control].
+  - Threshold = 12 + [turns falling or out of control].
 - **Emulate higher flight** category (eg good flyer trying to hover).
 This is also used for manoeuvres.
-  - Threshold = 10 + [5 x number of categories above current category].
+  - Threshold = 12 + [6 x number of categories above current category].
 - **Take care**: Yes.
 - **Try again**: Yes, although the DM can rule that repeated failure results in the "crippled" condition or damage to the vehicle.

 ___
 #### Heal

-Healing is used to use medical art and science (as opposed to magic) to diagnose and treat injury and illness.
+Healing is the use of medical art and science (as opposed to magic) to diagnose and treat injury and illness.
 It usually takes at least a minute.
 It is fine to use WIS instead as a governing stat, especially for diagnosis.

 - **Stabilise**: As an action, cure the "dying" condition.
   - Threshold = 15